-DEİK (Foreign Economic Relations Board of Turkey) was founded in 1988 to promote the economic and commercial relations of Turkish business community abroad along with the broader goal of ensuring the overall integration of the Turkish economy into the global economy.
+Foreign Economic Relations Board of Turkey (DEİK) was founded in 1988 to promote the economic and commercial relations of Turkish businessmen abroad along with the broader goal of ensuring the overall integration of the Turkish economy into the global economy.

-As a consequence of the economic liberalization policies of the 1980's, Turkey became a prominent actor in global trade as well as an attractive destination for foreign direct investments.
-In fact, DEİK has earned considerable credit for this achievement as an institution that makes every effort to open the Turkish economy up to the world economy.
+As a consequence of the economic liberalization policies of the 1980s, Turkey became a prominent actor in international trade as well as an attractive hub for foreign direct investments.
+In fact, DEİK has earned considerable credit for achievement as an institution that makes every effort to open the Turkish economy up to the world economy.